 – Clan Analogue's 2015 compilation release Intone: Voice Abstractions, to which I contributed as part of Thallium & Milo with the track God's Rainbow, was shortlisted for the Award for Excellence in Experimental Music at the 2016 Art Music Awards.

 – I've donated a cartoon about the megalomaniacal side of game development to the IFComp 2016 general prize pool.
-Click the pic below for a closeup:
+The thumbnail below links to a closeup in a new tab: